f5devcentral/access-solutions/environment/ad_api.rst

 Websites
 ---------

-The websites API allows dynamic creation and deletion  of websites. b
+The websites API allows dynamic creation and deletion of websites.

 METHOD - POST